 Since its inception the journal's mission has been to champion quality writing from outside the mainstream ('So long as they're good' – William Styron) and it continues maintain its reputation for uncovering impressive talent across fiction, non-fiction which it publishes alongside long-form interviews with notable personalities.

-Inside the Spring 2026 issue from the publisher:
+Inside the Summer 2026 issue from the publisher: